coltigore/clone-high/README.md

 # Project Goals
 Create the game and allow the player to interact with various characters such as JFK, Abe, Cleo, Joan and Ghandi.

-Vreate a GUI that is able to be installed on at least Windows and Linux, eliminating the need to open a terminal and tye out "python main.py"
+Create a GUI that is able to be installed on at least Windows and Linux, eliminating the need to open a terminal and tye out "python main.py"

 Clone High is a property of its respective rights holders.
 They have not authroized this game and took no part in its creation.
 This is a fan Project